promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_3.md

 }
 ```

-Then, in `src/accounts` directory, create `web/interceptors` nested directories, and `validate.clj` file there by means of "visit new file" shortcut: `C-x C-f`, and name the new file as `web/interceptors/validate.clj`.
+Then, in `src/accounts` directory, create `web/interceptors` nested directories, and `validate.clj` file there by means of "visit new file" Emacs shortcut: `C-x C-f`, and name the new file as `web/interceptors/validate.clj`.
 New buffer for new file gets opened.
 Then save the file with `C-x C-s`: as Emacs asks `"src/accounts/web does not exist; create? (y or n)"`, type `y` and press `Enter`, and file as well as nested directories are created.

 In the new file,  press `C-c C-r n i` to get Clojure namespace added.
 Then let's add there a Pedestal interceptor to validate whether account's id is actually set in the route's path as path parameter: